tongueroo/aws-rotate/README.md

     aws-rotate key  # rotates single key.
 Uses AWS_PROFILE env var aws-rotate keys # rotates **all** keys for all profiles in ~/.aws/credentials

+## aws-rotate keys

+The `aws-rotate keys` command will

+## Backups

+A backup of your `~/.aws/credentials` file is taken and stored in `~/.aws/credentials-bak-[timestamp]` before it is updated.
+However, please take precaution and take your own backup measures.

 ## Installation

 Add this line to your application's Gemfile: